10 Best Things to Do in Vienna in Winter (Christmas Markets and Beyond)

 1. Boutique Hotel Das Tigra

-(mid-range, near the Am Hof Christmas market)
+(in the heart of the city center, near the Am Hof Christmas market)

 Best Things to Do in Vienna in Winter

-Enjoy Magical Christmas Markets
+Enjoy the Magic of Vienna’s Christmas Markets

 Vienna is one of the most beautiful cities in Austria and one of the best winter destinations in Europe, and it all starts with its Christmas markets.